stri-con/dc-single/index.md

 * the table now fits in the window,
 * horizontal scrolling in enabled,
 * the page is vertically paged,
-* there is a *Show entries* dropdown, and
+* there is a *Show entries* drop down, and
 * there is a *Search* box.

 The *Show entries* and *Search* box are added by default.
 We can decide whether to show these options or not.
 I will save that for later.
-For now, I want to leave you with a more stylized DT datatable to give you a sense of the possibilities.
+For now, I want to leave you with a more stylized DT data table to give you a sense of the possibilities.
 Don't worry so much about the code---pay attention to the functionality.

 ```r